5 ways to protect your brand and improve the retailer-brand relationship with price monitoring

-In a nutshell, a price war on the markets can lead to losing product listings, become ineligible for advertising, and lose buy box placement and -eligibility.
+In a nutshell, a price war on the markets can lead to losing product listings, becoming ineligible for advertising, and losing buy box placement and -eligibility.
 Resellers will very much appreciate it if you try to protect their business.

 2. Monitor 3P Sellers & their Prices

 3P sellers who have no official relationship with your company can play a significant role in price wars.
 They have no interest in following your Marketing Strategy.
 If an unauthorized seller initiates a price drop, it forces retailers to match that price, even though that will decrease their margins.

 The result: your key retail partners will lose sales profits and trust in your brand.
 And guess who will go pay the bill…